-Law on Consumer Protection of Republic of Serbia prescribes that the consumer is defined as any natural person who puts on a market any goods and services, meaning that consumers are defined only as natural persons, not a legal entities, which is fully compliant with EU law and the logic of consumer protection.
+Law on Consumer Protection of Republic of Serbia prescribes that the consumer is defined as any individual who purchases any goods and services that are not related to his business or other commercial activity, meaning that consumers are defined only as natural persons, not a legal entities, which is fully compliant with EU law and the logic of consumer protection.
 Law prescribes more strict obligations for traders, such as providing unambiguous and clear explanations to the consumers prior to conclusion of the sale and purchase agreement, clear and proper indication of the prices etc. It became applicable on September 22nd, 2014, and the main reason for its adoption was harmonization with EU legislation.